erf-model/ERF/Docs/sphinx_doc/CouplingToAMRWind.rst

 What do we do about the fact that AMR-Wind currently uses Boussinesq model which assumes constant density.

-The format of the 1D output file is described in the AMR-Wind documetation here <Add link>
+The format of the 1D output file is described in the AMR-Wind documentation here <Add link>